bitcraze/aideck-gap8-examples/docs/examples/wifi-streamer.md

 The pipelined mode uses three image buffers: two DMA buffers remain queued while one complete frame is encoded or transferred.
 If processing is slower than capture, complete frames are dropped instead of starting a transfer in the middle of a camera frame.
+The next frame is selected only after the current transfer, favoring a fresh frame and low photon-to-host latency over maximum throughput.
 Profiling reports the queue-to-completion latency and a cumulative count of these internal whole-frame drops.

+The `native` resolution exposes the Himax sensor's full 324 x 324 array.
+It cannot be combined with `SENSOR_FRAME_RATE=60`.

 ## Building and flashing the example